bkmgit/IfcOpenShell/README.md

 ### Compiling on *nix

-The following instructions are for Ubuntu, modify as required for other operating systems. [nix/build-all.py] script can be experimented with and studied for pointers for other operating systems, but note that this script is not currently meant to be used for a typical IfcOpenShell workspace setup.
+The following instructions are for Ubuntu and Fedora, modify as required for other operating systems. [nix/build-all.py] script can be experimented with and studied for pointers for other operating systems, but note that this script is not currently meant to be used for a typical IfcOpenShell workspace setup.

 Note: where `make -j` is written, add a number roughly equal to the amount of CPU cores + 1.